great-expectations/great_expectations/docs/source/custom_expectations.rst

 The hard way
 --------------------------------------------------------------------------------

-1. Create a subclass from the DataSet class of your choice
+1. Create a subclass from the dataset class of your choice
 2. Write the whole expectation yourself
 3. Decorate it with the `@expectation` decorator